Here are some key nuggets worth mulling over.

 Detractor #1: Lack of trust online—Tristan Harris pointed out in his talk, Humane Technology: Why The Social Dilemma Is Not Destiny, that the rise of AI tools which can quickly and easily create credible but misleading content is a neutron bomb for trust on the internet.
 We have things like GPT-3 which can instantly generate perfectly readable content, based on real, true facts but are misleading.
 We have deep fakes, able to generate realistic looking videos or images of real people from a couple of seed images.
 This combined with engagement-based content ranking algorithms mean that the most divisive and controversial content rises to the top of the feed.
 This has turned the complex system of social media and digital advertising into a ‘digital cult factory’.

 Detractor #2: Cancel culture—The rise of rejectionism not only creates fear, it leaves no room for learning or for mistakes.
 We need to move away from driving diversity to building a truly inclusive culture.
-Inclusive leadership is leading in ambiguity and in these scenarios, mistakes will happen, as asserted by Scott Galloway in his Provocative Predictions which he then got a taste of as a parent of a transgender child confronted him in the Q&A about his cross dressing.
+Inclusive leadership is leading in ambiguity and in these scenarios, mistakes will happen, as asserted by Scott Galloway in his Provocative Predictions which he then got a taste of as a parent of a transgender child confronted him in the Q&A on Fast Company about his cross dressing.

 Next up, Change Brings New Frontiers.